eloquent/asplode/README.md

 ```

 It's important to note that PHP can be very inconsistent in the way it reports
 error conditions.
-In some cases functions will simply return a boolean false
+Some functions will return a boolean false to indicate an
-when an error occurs, others require the developer to call additional functions
+error has occurred; others may require the developer to call additional
-to check for errors, while others still maybe have entirely non-standard
+functions to check for errors; and others still may exhibit entirely
-behaviour.
+non-standard behaviour.

 *Asplode* does not free the developer from the responsibility of reading the PHP
 documentation, or making sure that they account for all possible error